Clifton893/Dojo-Tribute/README.md

 # Tribute to the Dojo Sake Bar & Izakaya

-This project is a single-page static website, using vanilla HTML and CSS.
-It's a love letter honoring the now-closed restaurant where I apprenticed as a chef.

 ![alt text](https://i.imgur.com/bii8cMC.jpg "Logo")

-## Irasshaimase!
+## Introduction
+*"Irasshaimase!"*
+This is a training project, for my growth in web design.
+I originally built it with vanilla HTML and CSS; and now I'll be completely overhauling it as a Bootstrap 4 and jQuery training exercise.

-### Features
+### Technologies
-To include:
-* Mobile-friendly responsiveness
+* Bootstrap 4
-* Built-in HTML menu (rather than pdf) for easy reading
-* Reservation form
+* jQuery

-### Built With
 * Visual Studio Code
-* ~~CodePen IDE~~ (initial drafting)

 ### Author
 Clifton Long Jr.